 San Marzano tomatoes are one of the best plum tomatoes out there, and if you can get them, you’d be making a considerable upgrade to the Roma variety.
-With a rich meatiness and just enough sweetness, the San Marzano is a mighty tomato.
+The San Marzano is a mighty tomato with a rich meatiness and just enough sweetness.

-If you want fresh tomato replacement for Roma, the Ropreco tomato is the one we would recommend as they taste even better than Roma tomatoes do.
+If you want a fresh tomato replacement for Roma, the Ropreco tomato is the one we would recommend as they taste even richer and more delicious than Roma tomatoes.

 Regular canned plum tomatoes have to come high up on the list for one good reason.
 Most canned tomatoes are, in fact, varieties of Roma tomato.

-There are many varieties of Roma tomato that are cultivated, canned, and sold on the shelves of supermarkets.
+Many varieties of Roma tomatoes are cultivated, canned, and sold on the shelves of supermarkets.
 If you check the labels, you might find that you are looking at a lovely tin of Roma.

 Should the plum tomatoes hanging around in your pantry not be Roma, then they still make an excellent option as a substitute since they will offer the same textures and much of the richness that all plum tomatoes boast.